 3 | To be generous in your giving so we can help communities with a variety of programs, services, and tools.

 Current Fundraising Campaign ($18,964)

 Our first project is complete, in terms of delivery.
 It was getting a shipping container full of medical equipment and supplies to an area with no access to medical care.
 One-fourth of it was filled with toys, clothes, shoes, and other things for a nearby orphanage in need.
-However, we need to finish fundraising the remaining balance.
+The project was a temporary detour from our mission to regenerate Haiti's watersheds, but one we couldn't decline given the circumstances.
+We need your help to finish fundraising the remaining balance.

 clinic location (Dec 2022)

 Haiti’s geographic location in the path of Atlantic hurricanes, combined with the steep topography of its western region from which all major river systems flow to the coast, make this country particularly vulnerable to hydrometeorological disasters, especially between June and December.
 Mudslides are common along river valleys where years of deforestation have left the upper reaches of the western basins bare.
 Cyclones, floods, and droughts are common. | CLICK to read more

 Follow us in social media.
 Watch for photos, stories, and mementos from our Haitian communities.
 Share their journey and invite others to join our growing community.
 Together, we can make a difference!

 Haitian communities need to regenerate their larger ecosystems, be provided clean water systems, and offered opportunities to restore a resilient local economy amongst themselves.
 Years of government instability and natural disasters have taken a toll on their ability to rebuild and fully recover on their own.